Swanage, Purbeck and the Jurassic Coast

 By steam train

 Swanage Railway (01929 425800) runs heritage steam and diesel services to Corfe Castle and the quarrying museum at Norden.
 There are special events and galas during the year.
 Trains linking up with main line at Wareham ran for the first time in summer 2017 and a more regular service will operate at some point in the future.

 In summer, CityCruisesPoole (020 77 400 400) runs a ferry service from Swanage Pier to Poole Quay past Old Harry Rocks and into Poole Harbour.
 Check website for sailing times.

-The More bus company runs two very pictureseque Purbeck Breezer routes.
+The More bus company runs several very pictureseque Purbeck Breezer routes.
 The open-top 50 goes via the Studland chain ferry and Sandbanks to central Bournemouth and Bournemouth rail station.
 The 40 goes via Corfe Castle and Wareham (and Wareham rail station) to Poole.